candycat1992/NPR_Lab/README.md

 Related Scenes:

 1. LowPolygonGeometryScene (Flat shading by using geometry shader)
-2. LowPolygonNoSharedVerticesScene (Flat shading by convert any mesh to the one with no-shared vertices.
-Convert window: Window -> Convert to No-Shared Vertices Mesh)
+2. LowPolygonNoSharedVerticesScene (Flat shading by converting any mesh to one with no-shared vertices.
+Open: _Window -> Convert to No-Shared Vertices Mesh_)

 Screenshots: